settlemint/book-of-dalp/slides/slides.md

 ---

-# Our Solution: SettleMint Asset Tokenization Kit (ATK)
+# SettleMint Asset Tokenization Kit

 - Full-stack DALP implementation that collapses issuance, compliance, custody, settlement, and servicing into one integrated system.
 - Compliance embedded in code via on-chain identity registries and a policy engine so every transaction enforces eligibility before it finalizes.